 TGax editor: Change the first paragraph as follows:

 This subclause defines how to convert an HT MCS or, a VHT-MCS or an HE-MCS to a non-HT basic rate for the purpose of determining the rate of the response frame.
+The value 1 of the DCM of an HE PPDU has no influence when deciding the non-HT basic rate for the purpose of determine the rate of the responding frame solicited by HE PPDU (#4756, 9606).
 It consists of two steps as follows:

 Use the modulation and coding rate determined from the HT MCS (defined in 19.5 (Parameters for HT MCSs)) or VHT-MCS (defined in 21.5 (Parameters for VHT-MCSs)) or HE-MCS (defined in 28.5 (Parameters for HE-MCSs)) to locate a non-HT reference rate by lookup into Table 10-7.
 In the case of an MCS with UEQM, the modulation of stream 1 is used.